 Historically men dominated the business landscape, and still do today to an extent.
 Not surprisingly then male-oriented ideas and priorities - especially dispassionate left-side-brain factors - have tended to dominate business and organisations.

 Conversely love, compassion and spirituality are generally perceived to be female traits.
+The amazing Universal Love poem is a fine example.
 Men are less likely than women to demonstrate loving, compassionate, spiritual behaviour because of cultural and social expectations, especially when reinforced by the business traditions already mentioned.

 Additionally, in some cases successful business people owe much of their success to a personal drive borne of insecurity - the motivation to fill a gap or want, which can manifest as relatively unloving, dispassionate behaviour.
 Some successful people seem to suppress their spirituality, and to actively resist love to the point that they cannot even discuss it.